Proposed changes to Workers Compensation in NSW

 The proposed changes of concern are:

-• Workers who experience bullying or sexual harassment will be required to undertake legal proceedings at the NSW Industrial Relations Commission or the Fair Work Commission before being able to access workers compensation.
+• Workers who experience work-related bullying will be required to undertake legal proceedings at the NSW Industrial Relations Commission or the Fair Work Commission before being able to access workers compensation.

 • A new legal definition of psychological injury and what constitutes reasonable action by your manager, which could restrict access to workers compensation and shift more power towards employers.
 Specifically, itwill exclude claims for psychological injury from excessive workloads – one of the most common factors for nurses and midwives submitting claims.